 - Port health duties (air, land and seaports)

 - Vector and pest control e.g. Malaria control.

 - Prosecution of public health offenders in the court.

 - Meat and food inspection.

 - The disposal of the dead (corpses).

 - Vaccination/inoculation of both schoolchildren and adults.

 - Health education on personal and public hygiene.

-As at this period, the sanitary inspectors were dreaded by all and sundry, even more than the then colonial police officers, because breaching their orders was breaching the system and thus, people avoid getting into their trouble net by tidying up their environments.
+They were dreaded by all and sundry, even more than the then colonial police officers, because breaching their orders was breaching the system, so people avoid getting into their trouble net by tidying up their environments.

 - Professional Association of Environmental Health Officers of Nigeria (PAEHON); “Preventing disease through proper environmental management in the 21st century in Nigeria”; 2001;